You can have a great list of prospects. You can have the perfect product.

 Pay specific attention to your customer Lifetime Value number.
 A high LTV could justify an expensive upfront offer.
 In this case, the higher cost is recouped over time.

 This is a high-level overview of what to consider when creating your offer.
 Use our Offer Strategy Assessment tool to conduct a more in-depth review.
-Click here to download and start using the tool.
+Download the Campaign Offer Strategy Assessment to get started.

 Define Your Offer: Crafting the Characteristics of Your Godfather Offer